Le Théâtre François

+Contents

-It contains descriptions of many aspects of the theatre, down even to trivial facts such as the serving of Spanish wine.
+The book contains descriptions of many aspects of the theatre, down even to trivial facts such as the serving of Spanish wine.

+Editions

 New editions were printed in Brussels in 1867, and by Georges Monval in Paris in 1875.

 A critical edition by Christopher Gossip was published in April 2009 (Gunter Narr Verlag, Tübingen).

 This is taken from a manuscript copy of 1673 which was apparently dedicated and given by Samuel to "La troupe du Roy", Molière's troupe.